-Between late spring to late fall of 2016, I realized that all the unfortunate events had turned me into a zombie, because nothing kills me at that point.
-I guess that the well of tears inside my bodied tried up after sometime, and my mind had developed a thicker and stronger walls to withstand the waves of job rejections.
+Between late spring to late fall of 2016, I realized that all the unfortunate events had turned me into a zombie because nothing kills me at that point.
+I guess that the well of tears inside my bodied dried up after some time, and my mind had developed a thicker and stronger walls to withstand the waves of job rejections.
 With each rejection, I was able to handle a lot better with it.

 On the plus side, Goodwill was able to keep me after my temp period since the lady never returned from her summer break, but my part-time status remained.
 With my expenses exceeding my income almost every month, I remained in the job market.

 Back in the day, I never would have imagined that I could handle even a dozen college applications…but here I am on my 20th job interviews and I still looking.
 Almost every interview I thought I did well, but the return call or email either begins with “unfortunately” or didn’t happen at all.